 You can do a whole lot of this in Power BI — especially the flexible bubble charge if you use a slicer.
 I have included confidence interval graphs in this file which can be very effective.
 I copied these from my friend and I do not know how to do this in Power BI.

 Examples of Flexible Charts in Emission Reduction Analysis

 Other examples of using bubble charts are shown in the two files below.
 These files were created when I was working on alternatives to reduce the methane and carbon dioxide that is generated from oil wells in the Gulf of Mexico.
-Needless to say, these files were created before white americans voted for Trump.
+Needless to say, these files were created before Trump.
 But anyway, you can look at a lot of database techniques and graphing techniques in the files.

 Oil and Gas Production and Flaring and Venting for Flexible Graphs.xlsm

 Flexible Charts with Confidence Intervals and Bubbles, Listboxes.xlsm